-Free 3-month winter training plan
+Free 3-month Olympic-distance winter training plan

 Start building a solid base in training now and have your best race season ever next year.
 Over to Dermott Hayes and his three-month plan for those aiming for Olympic distance glory next season…

-It’s that time of year again.
-You’ve had your break, maybe your body shape has changed a little after some post-season recovery, but you’re full of ambition for next season.
+After a break, maybe your body shape has changed a little after some post-season recovery, but you’re full of ambition for next season.
 Perhaps you’re a returning triathlete looking to better your previous seasons, or a newbie looking for a challenge next year.
-Either way, it’s key that you get the fundamentals of triathlon training correct, and this starts with rebuilding your fitness with some base training.

-As with any aspect of fitness it’s necessary for the individual to find what’s right for them, but we all benefit by laying down strong fitness foundations over the winter months.
 A well-structured base phase should ensure that the bulk – around 70-80% of training time – is spent within an easy-to-moderate intensity.
 This allows for a gradual increase in duration or distance, without fear of injury by jumping in too quickly.

 The additional benefit of training at lower intensities is that it allows your body to adapt to using fat as its primary fuel source, which helps to either lose or manage weight.
 When our bodies become better at utilising fat to provide energy, there’s less need to over-eat with energy products and potentially cause GI-distress.